 Wall decor ideas are limited only by your imagination.
 Try a collection of small, elegant evening bags, cowboy hats or decorative baskets in different sizes, colors and shapes.
 Frame and hang a child’s baby clothes or take the glass off the front of a picture frame and display earrings or necklaces in it.

 Breathe new life into bare walls with these wall art ideas.
-From wall decals to mirrors, these creative ideas can help you create a signature look that reflects your style and fits your budget.
+From ladders to mirrors, these creative ideas can help you create a signature look.
+Wall art can reflect your style and there's always an option that fits your budget.
 See something you like?
-Over one million online items delivered free to your door.
+The Home Depot delivers online orders when and where you need them.